Firice1269/Firic/extensions/firic/README.md

 #### Enums

-If an enum case (see [Enums](#enums-2) below) is used as a case's value in a switch statement, and doesn't have a payload (see [Payloads](#payloads) below), then it behaves as normal.
+If an [enum](#enums-2) case is used as a case's value in a switch statement, and doesn't have a [payload](#payloads), then it behaves as normal.
 However, if the enum case has a payload, then its values can also be extracted from the value provided to the switch statement by setting an identifier for each one in the same order as they are presented in the enum's definition.
 Each identifier will then be set as a variable for that specific case's execution, with its respective value.

 Example:
 ```swift